huntergps/handbook-docs/Fuse/03 - UI Components.md

 # UI Components

-Fuse comes with a number of UI components that can be used to construct a user interface.
+Fuse comes with a number of UI $(Element:elements) that can be used to construct a user interface.
 In UX you can add UI components by enclosing them in tags:

 	<Image File="MyImage.png" />
 	<Rectangle Width="50" Height="50" Fill="#888" />